-Finally, do not confuse amla with the cape gooseberry.
-This is a completely different fruit.
-Moreover, it grows in a completely different part of the world.
+Make sure not to confuse them with the cape gooseberry, which is a completely different fruit (and grows in a different part of the world).

-The Ayurvedic saying “Ek amla, anek faydey,” meaning one fruit, many benefits, sums up the way that amla is seen in its origin culture.
-Another saying is sarvadosha hara, or remover of all diseases.
-Moreover, other healing traditions including Sri Lankan, Unani, Siddha, Tibetan and Chinese medicine make use of amla.
+The Ayurvedic saying ‘Ek amla, anek faydey,’ meaning ‘one fruit, many benefits’, sums up the way that amla is seen in its origin culture.

 What does amla do for you and how?

 These bitter, strongly flavoured fruits contain a wealth of nutrients.
 They include fibre, polyphenols, vitamin E, calcium, magnesium, iron, and more.

 Valuable phytochemicals in amla include quercetin, furosin, gallic acid, and corilagin.
 It may be these phytochemicals that give amla its vaunted healing abilities and profound protective capacities.

 For a long time people thought the high amount of ascorbic acid, or vitamin C, in amla were responsible for its healing benefits.
 However, recently there has been some discussion among scientists about this and the nature of the extremely powerful antioxidants within the fruit.

 Part of the reason for this is that the traditional Ayurvedic method of preparing amla is to serve it in its own juice.
 As a result, the vitamin C and antioxidant content of the mixture might be higher than that found in the fruit itself.(1)